felixludos/Games/Polymer/README.md

 # Polymer

-A casual social negotiation game created in September 2023.
+A casual social negotiation game created in September 2023 by Felix Leeb.

 Here are the [rules](Polymer.md).